kylenstone/kylethinks/src/articles/servant_leadership.md

-+++
-date = "2017-08-25T20:24:52-05:00"
+---
+date: "2017-08-25"
+title: "Servant Leadership: 'It's Not About You'"
+tags: ["articles", "project management", "leadership"]
+type: "post"
+topics: ["article"]
-title = "Servant Leadership: 'It's Not About You'" tags = ["articles", "project management", "leadership"] type = "post" topics = ["article"] description = "Why some of the most impactful leaders fight for seats in the back of the room." author = "Kyle"
+description: "Why some of the most impactful leaders fight for seats in the back of the room."

-+++
+author: "Kyle"
+---

 <!-- Result?
 Better decisions, more influence
 Inspire Trust